matt2ology/obsidian-technical-notes/kindle-highlights/Forrester_et_al-How to Build Android Apps with Kotlin.md

 ---

 Kotlin was created to address some of the shortcomings of Java in terms of verbosity, handling null types, and adding more functional programming techniques, amongst many other issues. — location: [611](kindle://book?action=open&asin=B0BVZX4JHS&location=611) ^ref-5871

 ---

+Project configuration — location: [636](kindle://book?action=open&asin=B0BVZX4JHS&location=636) ^ref-35991

+- Package name: An address ID for source code and assets in app.
+Best to name this as clear and descriptive and related to what the application accomplishes.
+This can be accomplished sub domains (e.g. com.business.shop.candyshop).
+The "Name" value of the app, in lower case with spaces removed, is then appended to the domain.

+---

+SDK components — location: [682](kindle://book?action=open&asin=B0BVZX4JHS&location=682) ^ref-8621

+- Android Emulator, Android SDK Build-Tools, Android SDK Platform, Android SDK Platform-Tools, Android SDK Tools, Intel x86 Emulator Accelerator (HAXM installer), SDK Patch Applier v4.

+---